From the Experience Manager Assets standpoint, monitoring should include observing and reporting on the following processes and technologies:

 Revisit live monitoring, and look for additional bottlenecks or high consumers of any specific resources.

 Investigate the egress points from the client network and the ingress points to the Experience Manager deployment network, including the dispatcher.
 Frequently, these are bottleneck areas.
 For more information, see Assets network considerations.

 Up-size your Experience Manager server.
 You may have an inadequately sized your Experience Manager deployment.
-Adobe Customer Care can help you identify whether your server is undersized.
+Adobe Customer Support can help you identify whether your server is undersized.

 error.log files for entries around the time of something went wrong.
 Look for patterns that can potentially indicate custom code anomalies.
 Add them to the list of events you monitor.